Peru might be the most versatile country in all of South America, with top-notch surfing beaches in the north-west part

 Get ready to get up early in Peru; about every tour starts around 4/5 AM.
 Making a day trip to the rainbow mountain from Cusco, get up at 3.30 am.
 Taking the morning train to Machu Pichu, get up at 4 am.
 While I’m normally a morning person so did It take a toll on me after getting up at around 4/5 am every day for ten days.

 Do Your Homework when it comes to Domestic Flights.

 Like the rest of South America so do Peru lack a competition between low-cost airlines like Europe and Asia, but things are improving with VivaAir Peru, Star Peru and LC Peru.

 VivaAir is owned by Irelandia a company that also owns Ryanair in Europe and Tiger Air in Asia, so it´s no surprise that VivaAir charges extra for everything.
 ETC: If you haven’t printed your boarding pass yourself before check-in will you have to pay a 12USD penalty fee.

 On both my domestic flights, so did they check the size of the carry on luggage on people, and if your bag is bigger than the allowed size will you have to pay.

 As everyone now so is Spanish the language in Peru, and by no means do I speak any Spanish.
 I actually managed to get four strong cocktails instead of a local beer when I tried to order in a small bar in Cusco.
 Ended up as a great night:)

 But even with that mistake, so did I find Peru to be a super easy country to travel with extremely limited Spanish knowledge.
 A lot more people than I expected spoke English, and everyone I meet was super friendly and helpful, so I can easily say that Peru is just as easy to travel around as South-East Asian countries like Thailand, Cambodia etc.

 If you been following my blog for a bit, will you know that I always carry my DJI Mavic drone with me.

-And all the standard drone rules apply in Peru.
+And all the standard drone rules apply here.